-Though they’ve loved their time traveling in this motorhome, this growing family needed to upgrade to a larger coach, so they decided to pass on their home on wheels to someone else to enjoy!
+Though they loved their time traveling in this motorhome, this growing family needed to upgrade to a larger coach, so they eventually decided to pass on their home on wheels to a new owner to enjoy!

 Check out the video below for a full tour of the RV:

 For more RV renovation inspiration, check out my RV Renovations & Decor Resource Page!